-The process of seeing is complex and works through brain and light.
-The rays from the object are focused through the cornea, enter the eye through pupil, then the lenses to reach finally into the back of eye, that is the retina.
-From here, signals are sent to a special nerve called optic nerve and that helps in forming the images that we see.
-If any part of this vision process is damaged, then the person will have a difficulty in seeing properly.
+The rays from the object are focused through the cornea, enter the eye via pupil, then pass through the lenses to reach finally into the back of eye that is the retina.
+From here, signals are sent to the optic nerve which carries the signal to the brain and that helps in forming the images that we see.
+Any defect in any part of this process will lead to a problem in our normal vision.